jlinehan-01/Xbox-Wheel-Compatibility-Service/README.md

 ### 2.1 - Crashing

 The program sometimes crashes shortly after a wheel is initialised.
 This is caused by the first few calls to InjectGamepadInput in the [Wheel class](src/wheel.cpp).
 InitializeGamepadInjection was deliberately not called in the original project, but seems to reduce the frequency of crashing in this manner.
 I have not been able to catch any errors from InjectGamepadInput in a try/catch block.
 Re-running the program seems to be an appropriate workaround; following a crash the program has worked successfully within 2-3 attempts.
+This issue doesn't seem to occur in the Release build.